+Saffron risotto is a gorgeous, quick and delicious side dish to make in an Instant Pot!
 This pressure cooker saffron risotto with almonds and currants is savory, yet slightly sweet.
-Yellow-orange and aromatic from saffron, with tender bites of nut and fruit, this risotto is comfort food with glamour.
+Yellow-orange and aromatic from saffron, with tender bites of nut and fruit, this pressure cooker risotto recipe is comfort food with glamour.

 Hi there.
 I’m Letty from Letty’s Kitchen, the blog about seasonal vegetarian cooking and desserts with a healthier twist.
 I’m delighted to share this pressure cooker recipe with you.